luizzvinicius/devops-front/README.md

-# DevOps Frontend - Dev Container Tutorial.
+# DevOps Frontend - Dev Container Tutorial

 This tutorial will guide you through setting up and running this Next.js banking frontend application using Visual Studio Code Dev Containers.